NickyMeuleman/nicky-blog/src/pages/lint-css/index.md

 cover: './cover.jpg'
 ---

-# THIS IS A DRAFT, it's already online, but not finished yet

 We'll set up linting and formatting for our styles.

-In a previous post I went over [how to lint and format you JavaScript](/blog/automagically-lint).
+In a previous post I went over [how to lint and format your JavaScript](/blog/automagically-lint).
 Now, we'll obtain similar superpowers for our styles (CSS, SCSS, Less, sss, ...).
 We'll use [Stylelint](https://stylelint.io) as our linting tool and [Prettier](https://prettier.io) as our (main) formatting tool.

 ## Initial Setup

 You don't need any fancy setup to start linting your styles.
-The tools we'll use are on [npm](https://www.npmjs.com/), so we'll define those in a `package.json` file, that's it.
-The rest of the demo-application consists of a single `index.html`, a `styles.css` file and a configuration file for Stylelint.
+The tools we'll use are on [npm](https://www.npmjs.com/), we'll define those in a `package.json` file.
+The rest of the demo-application I'm using for this consists of a single `index.html`, a `styles.css` and a configuration file for Stylelint.

 We'll generate a basic `package.json` so we can install the tools we want to use.